cbodden/gv_light/README.md

 gv_light.sh
 ====

-    gv_light is a script to control the Govee internet collected lights from the linux command line.
+    gv_light is a script to control the Govee internet connected lights from the linux command line.
 It offers multiple functions and can be triggered from multiple places.